Launch your business in 10 days!

 I was misclassifying the maids and got a hefty fine.

 Remember to train your staff well because employee efficiency can impact both quality and overhead.
+Here’s one possible scenario:

 • Employee pay: $15 per hour

-• Employee hourly rate, revenue: 50%
+• Employee pay as a percentage of revenue: 50%

-Payroll Expenses, Taxes
+Payroll Expenses and Taxes

 On top of employee pay, your house cleaning price will also need to cover the costs of payroll expenses and taxes.
 The government requires employers to collect: